Liquify Pro Elements

 Alpine JS

 Alpine is a robust, minimal tool designed for crafting behavior directly within your markup, serving as a modern equivalent to jQuery.
-Simply insert a script tag (Already inside the starter Template), and you're ready to begin.
+Simply insert a script tag (Already inside the Starter Template), and you are ready to begin.
 We leverage Alpine JS to offer you the foundational elements for creating AJAX behavior within your cart or variant selector.

 Moreover, Alpine JS extends its assistance to other JavaScript functionalities as well.
 To explore the full range of features that Alpine JS offers, we recommend referring to the documentation and installing the Alpine JS Chrome extension.
 This extension allows you to inspect the data provided by the Shopify API and its associated objects, facilitating a comprehensive understanding of their structure and content.